-Christmas at the Jones house is an event.
-One that requires planning, coordination, and a lot of teamwork.
-Megan and Stacey are staying with me.
-My oldest brother, Jacob, his wife, Sofia, and their two boys, Evan and Michael, are staying with my parents, along with my two youngest siblings.
-My father’s brother and his wife – Uncle Jim and Aunt Pat – are staying with Grandma Jones.
-They’ve crashed with her every Christmas since Grandpa passed away, in an effort to distract her away from his absence during what was his favorite time of the year.
+Christmas at the Jones house was an event.
+One that required planning, coordination, and a lot of teamwork.
+Megan and Stacey were staying with me.
+My oldest brother, Jacob, his wife, Sofia, and their two boys, Evan and Michael, were staying with my parents, along with my two youngest siblings.
+My father’s brother and his wife – Uncle Jim and Aunt Pat – were staying with Grandma Jones.
+They’d crashed with her every Christmas since Grandpa passed away, in an effort to distract her away from his absence during what had been his favorite time of the year.

-It’s only going to get more hectic as the day progresses, because our entire family descends upon my parents’ house every Christmas Eve and spends the night so we can wake up together on Christmas morning and open presents first thing.
-It’s tradition.
-And we can’t change a thing about it, even though it means that this year there will be fourteen adults, two quasi-adults, three rambunctious kids, four dogs, and not nearly enough bedrooms to go around.
-Most of us will spend the night camped out on the living room floor, which means we’ll be awake late into the evening, followed by a butt-crack-o-dawn wakeup by the kids.
+It was only going to get more hectic as the day progressed, because our entire family descended upon my parents’ house every Christmas Eve and spent the night so we could wake up together on Christmas morning and open presents first thing.
+It was tradition.
+And we couldn’t change a thing about it, even though it meant that this year there would be fourteen adults, two quasi-adults, three rambunctious kids, four dogs, and not nearly enough bedrooms to go around.
+Most of us would spend the night camped out on the living room floor, which meant we’d be awake late into the evening, followed by a butt-crack-o-dawn wakeup by the kids.

-When the holidays are over, I’m going to need to sleep for a week straight to make up for all the lost shuteye.
+I was going to need to sleep for a week straight when the holidays were over to make up for all the lost shuteye.

 I should be at my parents’ already, immersed in the chaos.
-Instead, I’ve spent the whole morning locked in my room, panic-wrapping, because in the pre-holiday madness of preparing for houseguests, closing out all my open orders, and the mega-distraction of Ben Kakoa, I didn’t get it done in time.
+Instead, I’d spent the morning locked in my room, panic-wrapping, because between preparing for houseguests, closing down my shop, and the mega-distraction of Ben Kakoa, I didn’t get it done in time.

-Megan and Stacey left with the dogs well over an hour ago now.
-Mom asked them to be team players and stop at the store on the way over for her, because she ran out of vegetable stock and carrots for their favorite vegan stew, as well as a few other items that she claimed Christmas would be ruined without.
+Megan and Stacey left with the dogs well over an hour ago.
+Mom had asked them to be team players and stop at the store on the way over for her, because she’d run out of vegetable stock and carrots for their favorite vegan stew, as well as a few other items that she claimed Christmas would be ruined without.

-To say that Megan was unimpressed is an understatement.
-The thought of having to wade into the carnage of a grocery store on Christmas Eve made her look physically ill.
+To say that Megan had been unimpressed was an understatement.
+The thought of wading into the carnage of a grocery store on Christmas Eve had made her look physically ill.
 Thank God for Stacey, who told Megan that she’d be the one to run in and Megan could wait in the car.
-After all, someone needed to stay with the dogs while the other acted as sacrificial lamb.
-Megan had looked only slightly less nauseous at that prospect, but beggars can’t be choosers.
+After all, someone needed to stay with the dogs while the other acted as a sacrificial lamb.
+Megan had looked only slightly less nauseous at that prospect, but beggars couldn’t be choosers.

-She’d tried to get me to relent about taking the boys with them, but for once I stayed firm with her.
+She’d tried to get me to relent about taking the boys with them, but for once I’d stayed firm with her.
 They would slow my wrapping down to a snail’s pace.
-Fred has never encountered a piece of paper that didn’t need to be laid on, and Sam thinks running away from me with ribbon in his mouth is one of the best games ever invented.
-Sometimes I swear they’re part cat.
+Fred had never encountered a piece of paper that didn’t need to be sat on and Sam thought running away from me with ribbon in his mouth was one of the best games ever invented.
+I swore they were part cat.

-My phone chimes from beside me on the floor.
-It’s a text alert.
-I have to crane my head sideways to see it, because I’m in the middle of tying a rather complicated bow and if I let go now, I’ll have to start all over.
+My phone chimed beside me on the floor with a text notification.
+I craned my head sideways to see it, because I was in the middle of tying a rather complicated bow and if I let it go now, I’d have to start all over.

-It’s a picture, sent by Stacey, of the familiar black and white blurs of Fred and Sam running through the snow.
-Behind them, my parents’ springer spaniel is mid-leap as he chases after them.
-As I’m looking at it, another text comes through from her.
+It was a picture, sent by Stacey, of the familiar black and white blurs of Fred and Sam running through the snow.
+Behind them, my parents’ springer spaniel was mid-leap as he chased after them.
+As I was looking at it, another text came through from her.

 Poor wittle floofywoogins wit his stumpy wittle legs.